Ph3nX-Z/PyCTF/README.md

 ### Features to come :
 * Non privileged user Automation (to run the server as user)
 * Automation of openvpn profiles
-* Improvements on the admin panel
+* Improvements on the admin panel (add/remove challs, remove users, reboot server, delete all non verified users)

 ### Features :
 * Users management